 The vendor probably won’t publish all the details about its channel partner program on its website, but those with a channel will provide contact information for the member of their team who handles inquiries from VARs and MSPs.
 Email or call to initiate a conversation about providing their software to your clients.

 With so many restaurant POSaaS solutions on the market, researching all of your options could require a lot of time.
 To provide you with a shortcut, we invited some leading POS software vendors to share some information about their channels.
 The vendors that responded, links to their partner web pages, and the information they provided follows.

 Focus POS’s business is 100 percent through the channel.
 Its Focus as a Subscription (FaaS) program allows partners to sell Focus POS on a recurring revenue basis.

-ShopKeep has increasingly begun to focus on channel partners as a way to sell and distribute ShopKeep point of sale software to its small business-owner customer base.
-Finding a point of sale for small business comes very early in the process, but sometimes isn’t the very first step.
-Because of this, ShopKeep recognizes the opportunity for reaching potential small business owners through various channels, one of which being channel partners.
+ShopKeep has increasingly begun to focus on channel partners as a way to sell and distribute ShopKeep’s point of sale software to its small business-owner customer base.
+Finding a point of sale for a small business comes very early in the process, but sometimes isn’t the very first step.
+Because of this, ShopKeep recognizes the opportunity to reach potential small business owners through various channels, one of which is channel partners.
 This allows us to reach more prospects during the early stages as they begin to build their business.

-Shopkeep offers set, industry standard, referral fees to all of our channel partners for business owners that sign-on to ShopKeep as a storefront.
-Partners will refer the potential customer lead, at which point, the ShopKeep sales team will begin working with the business owner.
+Shopkeep offers set industry standards and referral fees to all of our channel partners for business owners that sign on to ShopKeep as a storefront.
+Partners will refer the potential customer lead, at which point the ShopKeep sales team will begin working with the business owner.

 Upserve offers its partners sales collateral and onboarding, as well as quarterly training webinars and dedicated internal support.